abuzar-younas-codes/Dynamic-RGB-Calculator-UI-Base-/README.md

-# 🌈 Dynamic RGB Calculator
+🌈 Dynamic RGB Calculator

-Ek simple aur mazedar JavaScript calculator jo har click par apna rang (background color) badalta hai!
+A simple and fun JavaScript calculator that changes its background color every time you click a button!

-## ✨ Features
+✨ Features
-- **Dynamic Background:** Har button click par ek naya random color generate hota hai.
+Dynamic Background: Generates a new random color with every button click.

-- **Glassmorphism UI:** Buttons par modern gradient aur shadow effects use kiye gaye hain.
+Glassmorphism UI: Modern design using gradients and shadow effects for a sleek look.

-- **Error Handling:** Agar koi galat calculation ho (jaise `5++5`), to ye "Error" dikhata hai (using try-catch).
+Error Handling: Built-in try-catch logic to display "Error" for invalid calculations (e.g., 5++5).

-- **Responsive Design:** Ye calculator screen ke darmiyan mein perfect nazar aata hai.
+Responsive Design: Fully optimized to look perfect on all screen sizes, from mobile to desktop.

 <img width="1600" height="763" alt="UI screen shot " src="https://github.com/user-attachments/assets/e5462510-ed11-4f2f-80fe-b51bae5f2f0b" />

-## 🛠️ Tech Stack
+🛠️ Tech Stack
-- **HTML5:** Structure ke liye.
+HTML5: For the structure.

-- **CSS3:** Styling aur animations ke liye.
+CSS3: For styling, layout, and animations.

-- **JavaScript:** Calculations aur random color logic ke liye.
+JavaScript: For calculation logic and the random color feature.

-## 🚀 How to Use
+🚀 How to Use
-1. Numbers aur operators select karein.
+Select your numbers and operators.

-2. `=` ka button dabayein result dekhne ke liye.
+Press the = button to see the result.

-3. `C` ka button dabayein screen saaf karne ke liye.
+Use the C button to clear the screen.

-4. Maze lein har click par badalte rangon ke!
+Enjoy the changing colors with every interaction!

 ## 🚀 Live Demo
  https://abuzar-younas-codes.github.io/Dynamic-RGB-Calculator-UI-Base-/